davecampbell/davecampbell.github.io/docs/personal/personal.md

 ## Family
 - married to Sally.  she's a CPA and works [here](https://hsccpa.com).
 - 4 kids, all doing stuff.  they probably have facebook pages, not sure.
+- 4 grandkids, also doing stuff.  lots of stuff.